 One of the most exclusive clubs in the NHL comes in the form of the “500-Goal Club.”
 It is a club that is so exclusive, that only 45 players in the history of the league have ever reached such a milestone.
-Only five active players have hit the mark with no player looking primed to reach the mark anytime soon.
+Only two active players have hit the mark with Sidney Crosby looking like the next closest to reaching the plateau.
 One goal that is even more exclusive than the 500-Goal Club, however, is the “600-Goal Club.”

 There have been 20 players in NHL history who have scored 600 goals.
 Only one active player has reached the milestone, which is a testament to how impressive the feat truly is.
-This list will include every member of the 600-Goal Club, in reverse-chronological order starting with those scored their 600th goal most recently all the way back to the very first player to do so.
+This list will include every member of the 600-Goal Club, in reverse-chronological order starting with those who scored their 600th goal most recently all the way back to the very first player to do so.

 Jarome Iginla – Jan.
 4, 2016

 Jarome Iginla tallied his 600th goal just four days into the 2016 calendar year at the age of 38.
-Though he’s yet to win a Stanley Cup in his career, Iginla will forever be known as one of the greatest hockey players in the history of the sport.
+Though he never won a Stanley Cup in his career, Iginla will forever be known as one of the greatest hockey players in the history of the sport.